Perevalov/qa_chatbots_exercises/Exercise_3/README.md

 ## Context

-Text classification has many applications in Natrual Language Processing.
-Specifically, in Question-Answering & Chatbots it can be used as Relation (Predicate) Prediction component.
+Text classification has many applications in Natural Language Processing.
+Specifically, in Question-Answering & Chatbots, it can be used as a Relation (Predicate) Prediction component.

 ## Learning Objectives